Kazik24/server_share/README.md

 **Starting server:**

-To enable other users to connect yo your locally running server, open terminal on machine with your server and run:
+To enable other users to connect yo your locally running server (e.g minecraft server on localhost:25565), open terminal on machine with your server and run:

 ```bash
 server_share serve localhost:25565